 This is what keeps together the no-sew DIY fabric flowers together!

 You will still have the extra little flap hanging off to the side, which is what you need to attach it to the twine.

 Once you have all the flowers glued, grab some twine and your glue gun again.
 Laying the flower on its front, place some glue over the back of the flower.
-Place the twine in the glue and fold the extra flap piece over the twine to secure in place.
+Place the twine in the glue and fold the extra flap piece over the twine to secure it in place.

-Keep repeating this until all of your flowers are glued onto twine.
+Keep repeating this until all of your flowers are glued onto the twine.
 You know me, so I definitely didn’t measure at all or try to keep them exactly equally spaced.
 I figured the garland would be sitting on the shelf so it didn’t have to be perfect!

 I am so happy with how the flower garland turned out!
 It’s rustic yet girly, the perfect combination for our farmhouse nursery.

-Unfortunately, since the shelves in her nursery aren’t up yet, i don’t have any pictures to show you styled next to other rustic pieces.
+Unfortunately, since the shelves in her nursery aren’t up yet, I don’t have any pictures to show you styled next to other rustic pieces.